devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 COCKPITDECKS_PATH="/XPDATA/CockpitdecksConfig:/Volume0/XPlane/Cockpitdecks/data
 ```

 Cockpitdecks will search in each of the above folders (`/XPDATA/CockpitdecksConfig` and `/Volume0/XPlane/Cockpitdecks/data`) for a folder named `Toliss A321`.
-It will then check whether that folder contains a proper `deckconfig` subfolder.
+It will then check whether that folder contains a `deckconfig` subfolder.
 If it does, Cockpitdecks will load that configuration.
 If the folder `/XPDATA/CockpitdecksConfig/Toliss A321/deckconfig` is found, Cockpitdecks will load it.

 In all case, Cockpitdecks will repetitively try to connect to X-Plane.
 If it fails to connect, it infinitely tries again until it succeeds.
 If not connected, decks will load but no command will be issued to X-Plane and no data will come from X-Plane to update decks.